What is CEO Fraud?

 IT departments are also among those sectors with high levels of expertise and knowledge about company operations, making them a valuable resource for scammers looking to exploit vulnerabilities.

-One notable example of a CEO fraud attack occurred in 2015 when hackers impersonated the CEO of the German software company SAP to trick employees into transferring $1.3 million to a bank account controlled by the attackers.
+One notable example of a CEO fraud attack occurred in 2015 when hackers impersonated a German software company SAP CEO, to trick employees into transferring $1.3 million to a bank account controlled by the attackers.

 The hackers used email and social engineering techniques to convince the employees that they were legitimate.
 SAP later admitted that the attack could have been prevented if its employees had been more vigilant.